acl-devsign-winter-2018/classwork/frontend/week01_react-webpack-spa/class02_components-props/README.md

 ## State and Props

 * Rules of state
+    * Push state a far down as possible
     * Sibling components that share state?
 Must live in common ancestor
-    * Push state a far down as possible
 * Passing functions as actions
 	* "events up"
-* Props are state passed from a parent component
+* Props are state (or props) passed from a parent component
     * Child components **never** modify props directly
 * And while we are mentioning it:
     * Never set `state` outside of constructor